Eeonum/a_philosophical_approach_in_quantum_field_theory/preface/README.md

 All human being by nature desire to know by [W.D.
 Ross](http://classics.mit.edu/Aristotle/metaphysics.html) based on an entirely new branh of philosophy
-Knowledge about fundamental particles and interactions, that is, learning about the most profound aspects of the matter, is undoubtedly high, if not top, on the priority list, not only for physicists and philosophers..
+Knowledge about fundamental particles and interactions, that is, learning about the most profound aspects of the matter, is undoubtedly high, if not top, on the priority list, not only for physicists and philosophers.
 ![img.png](img.png)
 Hans Christian Öttinger (HCO) is inspired by the epistemological ideas of Ludwig Boltzmann.
 HCO's goal is to construct a genuine mathematical representation of the real world.
 He [retited](https://polyphys.mat.ethz.ch/emeritus.html) in January 2023.